Technical Communications Specialist, Jackson School of Geosciences

 As a Lecturer and Writer in Residence at UT Austin's Jackson School of Geosciences, Adam teaches and studies learning, communication and the social impact of science and technology.
 He is a learning scientist and action researcher with over 15 years of experience engaging technology for education, capacity-building and collective action.
 His current research is focused on connected learning and innovation in contemporary open and participatory networks, and he is particularly interested in how connected individuals craft narratives of interests, values and identity to position themselves in value-laden research and innovation networks that may not be clearly organized by disciplinary norms and goals.
 Adam has a PhD in Learning Technologies from the University of Texas at Austin, an MPH in International Health from Tulane University and a BA in Philosophy and Biology from Macalester College.
-A recent editor of the Texas Education Review, he has reviewed for and published in a variety of peer reviewed journals, and regularly presents work at conferences for the International Society of the Learning Sciences (ISLS), the American Education Research Association (AERA) and the International Society for Technology in Education (ISTE).
+A recent editor of the Texas Education Review, he has reviewed for and published in a variety of scholarly journals, and regularly presents work at conferences for the International Society of the Learning Sciences (ISLS), the American Education Research Association (AERA) and the International Society for Technology in Education (ISTE).

 Areas of Expertise